drewalth/composable-core-location/README.md

 A library that bridges the Composable Architecture and Core Location.
 Largely based on [pointfreeco/composable-core-location](https://github.com/pointfreeco/composable-core-location/tree/main) but works with the Composable Architecture v1.15.0.

+> Currently the library only supports the most basic functionality for a hobby project I am working on.
+If you need more functionality, please feel free to submit a PR.

 ## Example Usage

 ```swift